The Displacement of London' s Horse Omnibus.

 Hammersmith and Barnes.

-The number of motor omnibuses run by the London General, from its Mortlake depot, has necessitated the gradual withdrawal of the Uxbridge Road and Barnes horse omnibuses, and these were, finally, discontinued on the 10th December.
-Four omnibuses have bean withdrawn from the Hammersmith and Liverpool Street route, but, as four others have been put on that between Islington and Hammersmith, the state of affairs remains much the same.
+The number of motor omnibuses run by the London General, from its Mortlake depot, has necessitated the gradual withdrawal of the Uxbridge Road and Barnes horse omnibuses, and these were, finally, discontinued on the lath December.
+Four omnibuses have been withdrawn from the IIammersmith and Liverpool Street route, but, as four others have been put on that between Islington and Hammersmith, the state of affairs remains much the same.
+West Kensington.

 Putney and Fulham.